 That’s right, even with world-renowned chefs at her disposal, Diana would opt for her kids to enjoy some Happy Meals.

-“I remember the princess came into the kitchen one day and said, ‘Cancel lunch for the boys, I’m taking them out, we’re going to McDonald’s,” Diana’s former personal chef Darren McGrady told Marie Claire.
+“I remember the princess came into the kitchen one day and said, ‘Cancel lunch for the boys, I’m taking them out, we’re going to McDonald’s',” Diana’s former personal chef Darren McGrady told Marie Claire.
 “And I said, ‘Oh my God – your Royal Highness, I can do that, I can do burgers.’
-And she said, ‘No, it’s the toy they want.’”
+And she said, ‘No, it’s the toy they want'.’”

-And it wasn’t just fast food, Diana also allowed William and Harry wear casual clothing like jeans and baseball caps, as well as taking them to theme- and water-parks.
+And it wasn’t just fast food, Diana also allowed William and Harry to wear casual clothing like jeans and baseball caps, as well as taking them to theme- and water-parks.

 But ensuring her boys experienced a non-royal childhood also meant reminding them of their privilege.
 This meant no personal drivers or fast-passes; Diana took William and Harry on the tube and bus and made them stand in line at parks.